sywac/sywac-website/source/docs/type-properties.md

 ## group

 The `group` option allows you to organize options into multiple sections in the generated help text.
-By default, all options are in the section titled `Options:`.
+By default, commands are grouped under the section `Commands:`, positional arguments are grouped under the section `Arguments:`, and flagged options are grouped under `Options:`.

 > Tip:
 >